cahz/orca/README.md

 If this is set to 1, then extra gates are added to improve power usage at the expense of area and maximumx frequency.

-### `COUNTER_LENGTH` (default = 0)

-How many bits the mtime register contains.
-The RISC-V standard dictates a 64-bit counter, but ORCA allows 32-bit and 0-bit (disabled) values to save area in embedded systems that do not need a full 64-bit counter.

 ### `ENABLE_EXCEPTIONS` (default = 1)

 If this is set to 1, then logic is added to allow the processor for supporting